kuehlingkuehling/KuehlingKuehling-Slic3r-profiles/README.md

 * **SOLID (bicolored)**
 a special configuration for dual color printing, to be used with *bicolored* dual extrusion printer profile.
 * **ECO**
-a lighter configuration, using 15% hexagonal infill to save weight and material.
+a lighter configuration, using 30% triangular infill to save weight and material.
 * **ECO (bicolored)**
 a special configuration for dual color printing, to be used with *bicolored* dual extrusion printer profile.
-Lighter configuration, using 15% hexagonal infill to save weight and material.
+Lighter configuration, using 30% triangular infill to save weight and material.

 #### FILAMENT presets
-* **Kuehling&Kuehling ABS snow-white**
-* **Kuehling&Kuehling ABS red**
-* **Kuehling&Kuehling ABS black**
-* **Kuehling&Kuehling HIPS**
-* **Kuehling&Kuehling PA natural**
-* **Kuehling&Kuehling PVA natural**
+* **Polymaker PolyLite ABS**
-* **Polymaker PC-Max**
+* **Polymaker PolyLite PC (transparent)**
-* **Polymaker PC-Plus**
+* **Polymaker PolyMax PC (black or white)**
+* **HIPS**
+* **PVA natural**
 * **igus® iglidur® 180-PF**

 Refer to our manual at http://docs.kuehlingkuehling.de for further information on printing with these materials.

 #### PRINTER presets
+* **LEFT EXTRUDER ONLY (nozzle 0.35)**
+for using left extruder only in single extruder print, right extruder unused, nozzle 0.35 mm
-* **LEFT EXTRUDER ONLY**
+* **LEFT EXTRUDER ONLY (nozzle 0.5)**
-for using left extruder only in single extruder print, right extruder unused
+for using left extruder only in single extruder print, right extruder unused, nozzle 0.5 mm
+* **RIGHT EXTRUDER ONLY (nozzle 0.35)**
+for using right extruder only in single extruder print, left extruder unused, nozzle 0.35 mm
-* **RIGHT EXTRUDER ONLY**
+* **RIGHT EXTRUDER ONLY (nozzle 0.5)**
-for using right extruder only in single extruder print, left extruder unused
+for using right extruder only in single extruder print, left extruder unused, nozzle 0.5 mm
-* **DUAL EXTRUDER (bicolored, nozzles 0.35+0.35)**
+* **DUAL EXTRUDER (nozzles 0.35+0.35)**
+a dual extruder setup for printing bicolored models or soluble support structures using a different filament in each extruder.
+Nozzles 0.35 mm on each extruder.
+* **DUAL EXTRUDER (nozzles 0.5+0.5)**
-a dual extruder setup for printing bicolored models using a different filament in each extruder.
-Refer to the manual regarding further information on setting up bicolored models in Slic3r.
+a dual extruder setup for printing bicolored models or soluble support structures using a different filament in each extruder.
+Nozzles 0.5 mm on each extruder.
-* **DUAL EXTRUDER (soluble support, nozzles 0.35+0.5)** special dual extruder preset for printing parts with soluble support structures.
-Install a 0.35mm nozzle on the left extruder (model material) and use a 0.5mm nozzle on the right extruder (support material).
-Tried and tested for ABS models printed with HIPS supports.
-Refer to the manual regarding further information on this topic.

 ## Installation

-**Attention:** When importing this profile bundle into Slic3r, existing presets may be overwritten.
+**Attention:** When importing this profile bundle into PrusaSlicer, existing presets may be overwritten.
 It is recommended to backup your custom/modified presets by exporting them as a bundle first (*File > Export Config Bundle*)

-**Compatibility:** Slic3r Prusa Edition 1.41.0-beta or higher
+**Compatibility:** PrusaSlicer 2.2.0-beta or higher

-To install the provided configuration bundle to your Slic3r installation, load the .ini file through the Menu *File > Load Config Bundle*.
+To install the provided configuration bundle to your PrusaSlicer installation, load the .ini file through the Menu *File > Import > Import Config Bundle*.

 ## Current Version